Handling Long and Richly Constrained Tasks through Constrained Hierarchical Reinforcement Learning: Experiments

-The minimum, maximum and mean cost for the different algorithms are shown in Figure~\ref{fig:fourroom_cost}.
-With increasing cost limit, the upper bound, lower bound, and median of the total cost increase for our algorithm.
-This is to be expected as the path in the hazardous area increases and therefore potentially the error in computation of $\mathbf{V}_c$ can increase.
-The proportion of trajectories that exceed the cost limit $K = 4, 7, 10$ is $4\%$, $6\%, 6\%$ respectively.
-Examples of paths produced by different approaches are shown in Figure~\ref{fig:examples}.
+The min., max. and mean cost for the different algorithms are shown in Figure~\ref{fig:fourroom_cost}.
+With increasing cost limit, the upper bound, lower bound, and median of the total cost increase for CoSHRL.
+This is expected as the path in the hazardous area increases and therefore potentially the error in the computation of $\mathbf{V}_c$ can increase.
+The proportion of trajectories that exceed the cost limit $K = 4, 7, 10$ are $4\%$, $6\%, 6\%$ respectively.
+Examples of paths produced by different approaches are shown in Appendix.

-\textbf{Stochastic Cost}: In this environment, the agent incurs a cost $c$ which is uniformly sampled from $\{0, 1, 2\}$ for each step in the hazardous area, otherwise c = 0.
-Therefore, the total cost of $n$ steps inside the hazard follows a multinomial distribution.
+\emph{Stochastic Cost}: In this environment, the agent incurs a cost $c$ uniformly sampled from $\{0, 1, 2\}$ for each step in the hazard, otherwise $c = 0$, i.e., the total cost of $n$ steps inside the hazard follows a multinomial distribution.
 In safety-critical domains, a worst-case cost guarantee is preferred over the average cost bound~\cite{yang2021wcsac}.
-To achieve this, we use Conditioned Value-at-Risk (CVaR~\cite{rockafellar2000optimization}) instead of the expected value of cost to threshold the safety of a policy.
+To achieve this, we use CVaR~\cite{rockafellar2000optimization} instead of the expected value of cost to threshold the safety of a policy.

 We set cost limit $K = 10$ for all $\alpha$, that is, the expectation of the cost of the worst $\alpha * 100\%$ cases should be lower than $K$.
-We evaluate our method with different $\alpha$ shown with CoP-RL-0.9, CoP-RL-0.5, and CoP-RL-0.1.
-All of the experiments are run 100 times with different seeds.
+We evaluate our method with different $\alpha$ shown with CoSHRL-0.9, CoSHRL-0.5, and CoSHRL-0.1.
+All experiments are averaged over 100 runs.

-In Table~\ref{table:fourroom_stochastic_cost}, the results show that our method CoP-RL with $\alpha=0.9$ and $0.5$ satisfy the corresponding CVaR bound (columns C$\alpha$ shows the estimated average costs of the worst $\alpha * 100\%$ trajectories) while CoP-RL violates the CVaR bound ($K=10$) slightly with the tight level $\alpha=0.1$ because of our use of vectors to represent and discretize a long-tailed multinomial distribution which introduces approximation error.
-As $\alpha$ decreases, our method will be more risk-averse so that the expected cost decreases, the percentage of trajectories that exceed the cost limit $K$ decreases (last column), and the expected negated reward increases.
-The statistical properties of the total cost incurred by our method under different risk level $\alpha$ is shown in Figure~\ref{fig:fourroom_stochastic_cost}.
+In Table~\ref{table:fourroom_stochastic_cost}, the results show that our method CoSHRL with $\alpha=0.9, 0.5$ satisfy the corresponding CVaR bound (columns C$\alpha$ shows the estimated average costs of the worst $\alpha * 100\%$ trajectories) while CoSHRL violates the CVaR bound ($K=10$) slightly with the tight level $\alpha=0.1$ because of the inherent approximation in distributional RL, namely that of discretization and truncation of long-tailed multinomial distribution.
+As $\alpha$ decreases, our method is more risk-averse so the percentage of trajectories that exceed the cost limit $K$ decreases (\% column), and cost and reward both improve.
+The statistical properties of the total cost incurred by CoSHRL under different risk level $\alpha$ are shown in Figure~\ref{fig:fourroom_stochastic_cost}.